Liversey History, Family Crest & Coats of Arms

 In ancient Anglo-Saxon England, the ancestors of the Liversey surname lived in the township of Livesey which was in the parish of Blackburn in the county of Lancashire.
 The Liversey surname is a Habitation name that was originally derived from the place-names of pre-existing towns, villages, parishes, or farmsteads.

 The surname Liversey was first found in Lancashire at Livesey, a township, in the parish, union, and Lower division of the hundred of Blackburn.
 "This place gave name to a family who resided here, and were owners of the greater part of the township.
 James Levesey, in the reign of Edward VI. held the estate as a manor, as did his descendant, James Levesey, in the 9th of James I."

 Early History of the Liversey family

-Another 143 words (10 lines of text) are included under the topic Early Liversey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Liversey research.
+Another 72 words (5 lines of text) are included under the topic Early Liversey History in all our PDF Extended History products and printed products wherever possible.

 Liversey Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Liversey are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Liversey include: Livesey, Liversay, Liversey, Livezey and others.